kurkilmo/algojkl/README.md

 ## FAQ

 ### How do I can contribute
-Ask help from quild's webmaster.
+Ask help from guild's webmaster.
 Webmaster will help you start your commit journey.

 ### I spotted an error, Can I report it?
 Yes, make a new issue detailing the problem in issues site.